Status-200-Coffee/Coffee-Connoisseur-api/README.md

 ## Seeding the databases:

-Run the following scripts to setup and seed the MongoDB Atlas databases:
+Run the following scripts to seed the MongoDB Atlas databases:

 * To **seed** the development database: